Glamour (magazine): International editions

-Glamour launched in the UK in April 2001, where it pioneered the “handbag size” format, with the tagline "fits in your life as well as your handbag".
-Each September, the magazine held “National Glamour Week”, when it featured extra coupons and competitions.
+Glamour launched in the UK in April 2001, where it pioneered the "handbag size" format, with the tagline "fits in your life as well as your handbag".
+Each September, the magazine held "National Glamour Week", when it featured extra coupons and competitions.
 In 2016, Glamour UK launched the Glamour Beauty Festival, on a new off-page beauty event featuring demonstrations, treatments and speakers.

 From its launch to the final traditional issue in November 2017, the magazine was edited by Jo Elvin, with Michelle Pamment serving as acting editor briefly in 2005.
 In June 2009, to celebrate Glamour's eighth birthday in the UK, Glamour.com made a gallery of every cover since its launch.
 In October 2017, following declining sales, it was announced that publication of the monthly UK edition would end at the end of 2017, and that the UK version would be a semi-annual publication.
 In November 2017, Deborah Joseph was appointed Chief Content Officer of Glamour UK.

 The Italian edition of Glamour was launched in December 1976, under the title Lei (She), then officially renamed Glamour, like its U.S. counterpart, in 1992.
 The Russian edition was established in 2004, and is published monthly.

-The South African edition launched in April 2004 and is published monthly.